University Administrative Structure

 The UNC Policy Manual includes all policies governing the University of North Carolina system, including The Code of the Board of Governors of The University of North Carolina (known as “The UNC Code.”).
 The Code contains the full description of the university’s governing structure, outlined in brief below, as well as many policies related to academic freedom, faculty employment, and tenure (see especially Chapter VI).

+Peter Hans is the seventh president of the University of North Carolina System.
 The System President, elected by the Board of Governors, is the chief administrative and executive officer of the UNC System.
 The President has complete authority to manage the affairs and execute the policies of the UNC System and its constituent institutions, subject to the direction and control of the Board of Governors.
 The President is charged with nominating chancellors for each of the UNC System’s universities for appointment by the Board of Governors.

 The President and other senior administrative officers of the University of North Carolina system comprise the UNC General Administration.
 This core administrative staff is responsible for executing the policies of the UNC Board of Governors and providing University-wide leadership in the areas of academic affairs, business and financial management, long-range planning, student affairs, research, legal affairs and government relations.

-UNC General Administration also has administrative oversight of a number of University affiliates, including the UNC Health Care System, UNC-TV, the North Carolina Arboretum, the NC State Education Assistance Authority, the NC State Approving Agency, the UNC Press and the NC Center for International Understanding.
+The UNC General Administration also has administrative oversight of a number of University affiliates, including the UNC Health Care System, UNC-TV, the North Carolina Arboretum, the NC State Education Assistance Authority, the NC State Approving Agency, the UNC Press and the NC Center for International Understanding.

 Board of Governors